2022-23 Princeton Supplemental Essays – Prompts and Tips

 1) At Princeton, we value diverse perspectives and the ability to have respectful dialogue about difficult issues.
 Share a time when you had a conversation with a person or a group of people about a difficult topic.
 What insight did you gain, and how would you incorporate that knowledge into your thinking in the future?

 It’s no secret that we live in a polarized culture, where there seems little room for constructive dialogue between individuals with competing viewpoints.
 This is a chance to show that you are an open-minded, intellectually curious, truth-seeking young person who is willing to engage in conversations/debates with people who hold opposing positions on important topics.
 One key thing to remember when addressing this prompt is that you don’t have to be the hero of the anecdote.
 In fact, you may be one who learned to expand their thinking.

 2)Princeton has a longstanding commitment to service and civic engagement.
 Tell us how your story intersects (or will intersect) with these ideals.

 Remember, the admissions committee has already seen the President’s Volunteer Service Award and the number of hours you volunteered at multiple nonprofit organizations.
 This shouldn’t be a recap of already-presented information.
-Rather, applicants should strive to share issues close their heart as well as specific details about a time (or two) that they were civically engaged or volunteered on a community service project.
-Most students will enter something generic in this essay—you can be one of the few who writes something so personal and heartfelt that the Princeton admissions reader will take note.
+Rather, applicants should strive to share issues close to their heart.
+We encourage you to share specific details about a time (or two) that you were civically engaged or volunteered on a community service project.
+Most students will enter something generic in this essay.
+You can be one of the few who writes something so personal and heartfelt that the admissions reader takes note.